pbyrne/static-site-contact-form/README.markdown

 ---------

 Built to be deployed to Heroku, and the documentation that follows reflects this, but you can do whatever you want.
+For information about deploying an app to Heroku, check out [their docs][heroku-quickstart].

 Configuring
 -----------